 If it’s a cooler Christmas market in Lausanne you’re after, be sure to visit the Place Pépinet Christmas Market, which has design-oriented stalls dedicated to local fashion and jewellery.
 This would definitely be the Christmas market to visit if you want to buy unique gifts from local designers, who you get to chat with face to face in this awesome and intimate market.

 PS: Le Labô is a cozy wooden hut located inside this Lausanne Christmas market, selling lots of delicious food and drinks in a very atmospheric wooden chalet.
 I spent a little while hanging out here and loved it, although I was pretty sad the mulled wine came in a paper cup…!
-I’ve heard that they introduced reusable mugs last year though so hopefully that’s a trend that will continue for 2019.
+I’ve heard that they introduced reusable mugs in 2018 though so hopefully that’s a trend that will continue for 2020.

 The Place d’Europe Christmas Market AKA the Marché du Terroir